glasswalk3r/jenkins-translation-tool/README.md

 ### No editor execution

-`jtt` won't execute an given editor per missing file.
+`jtt` won't execute a given editor per missing file.
 This might be seems as a useful feature, but it can become a real issue if you have hundred of files to be open in a IDE.